EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

   + label is a tstr set to the name of the derived key or IV, i.e. "K_2m", "IV_2m", "K_2e", "K_2ae", "IV_2ae", "K_3m", "IV_3m", "K_3ae", or "IV_2ae".

-  + length is the length of output keying material in bytes
+  + length is the length of output keying material (OKM) in bytes

 K_2ae and IV_2ae are derived using the transcript hash TH_2 and the pseudorandom key PRK_2e.
 K_2m and IV_2m are derived using the transcript hash TH_2 and the pseudorandom key PRK_3e2m.
 K_3ae and IV_3ae are derived using the transcript hash TH_3 and the pseudorandom key PRK_3e2m.
 K_3m and IV_3m are derived using the transcript hash TH_3 and the pseudorandom key PRK_4x3m.
 IVs are only used if the EDHOC AEAD algorithm uses IVs.

-Assuming the output OKM length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation
+Assuming that length is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation

 ~~~~~~~~~~~~~~~~~~~~~~~
-   OKM = first L bytes of HMAC( PRK, info || 0x01 )
+   OKM = first "length" bytes of HMAC( PRK, info || 0x01 )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where \|\| means byte string concatenation.